josephruocco/josephruocco.github.io/notebook.md

 don’t.
 Never trust  someone who doesn’t have any enemies.
 Stand up when when others are  afraid for their  reputatio

-**Who we live for** - The collective is more important than the individual.
+**Who "you" are** - Modernity teaches the The collective is more important than the individual.
 We are more important than me.
 Not just the loss of your life, but one that lies in a broader set of people, one that includes a family, a community, a tribe, a fraternity.
 It is not possible to be ethical and universalist.
 You are part of a specific group that is larger than a narrow you but narrower than humanity in general.
 Everyone exercises the silver rule.
 Remember what others have done for you.
 And let the instinct of gratitude take over.
 If it is good for the community, it is good for me

-<a id="orgf68577e"></a>
+**What To expect from the future** Randomness always has the last word.
+There is little true promise what delayed gratification can do for us in the real world.
+Such stresses the impetus to always act with dignity.
+You can choose to call the grapes sour no matter and free yourself from hope and expectation.
+Accept what randomness brings, and act independently of current circumstances.
+The only thing fate does not have control over is how you behave.

-# Philosopher
+# The Philosopher

 **What time is for**  Work should look like play.
 Weekends shouldn’t exist.
 Time changes when you do.
 Not competing.
 Standing out of all